Disaster Recovery

 Note

 Failback to a new file system requires a full base copy.
-You can use the replication estimator to determine if this scenario would be fast enough during disaster recovery.
+You can use the replication estimator to decide if this scenario would be fast enough during disaster recovery.

 1. Delete the FAILED replication resource in File System A.